gonzaguec/datasciencecoursera/GnCData/codebook.md

     keep_md: yes
 ---

+You should include a README.md in the repo describing how the script works and the code book describing the variables.

-## Project Description: Tidy samsung data
+## Project Description: Tidy samsung data - variables codebook

 ### Guide to create the tidy data file
 In order to fulfill the requirements of the project.
 As you can see in the code: